- What other names is Green Tea known by?

 - Thick, white patches on the gums (oral leukoplakia).
 Drinking green tea seems to decrease the size of white patches in people with oral leukoplakia.

 - Osteoporosis.
-Research suggests that drinking green tea for 10 years is linked to increased bone mineral density.
-Also, early research suggests that taking a green tea compound containing 500 mg of catechins, an antioxidant in green tea, daily for 24 weeks improves bone strength in post-menopausal women with low bone density.
+A population study suggests that drinking green tea for 10 years is linked to increased bone mineral density.
+Also, early research suggests that taking a green tea compound containing 500 mg of catechins, an antioxidant in green tea, twice daily for 24 weeks improves bone strength in post-menopausal women with low bone density.

 - Parkinson's disease.
 Drinking one to four cups of green tea daily seems to provide the most protection against developing Parkinson's disease.